brenthuisman/par2deep/README.md

     $ python par2deep

+Alternatively, if you have installed the `cx_Freeze` package, you can generate an msi package for Windows.
+Adapt `setup_cx.py` to suit your needs (include the `par2` executable and, most importantly, the icon of your choice) and then build the `.msi` file in `/dist`:

+    $ python setup_cx.py bdist_msi

 ## Usage

 After installation, run with `par2deep` for the GUI or `par2deep-cli` if you live in the terminal.
 Command line options may be enumerated by using the --help option.
 Note that `-q` will update, fix or recreate parity files as it sees fit.
 If unrepairable damage is found, it will recreate parity data.